infrae/moai/src/moai/README.txt

 providers, such as file based content providers, or content providers that get their data out of a database

->>> from moai.content import ListBasedContentProvider
+>>> from moai.provider.list import ListBasedContentProvider
 >>> p = ListBasedContentProvider(content, sets)

 A content provider is a list of records.
 We can ask how